Constitution and Bylaws

 Section 1.
 Officers.
 The officers of the AMCNO shall be the President, the President-Elect, the Secretary-Treasurer, and the Chief Executive Officer.

 Section 2.
 The Board of Directors.
 The management and control of the AMCNO shall be vested in the Board of Directors.
-There shall be not less than thirteen (13) nor more than twenty-four (24) in number (except as noted below in the Bylaws), one half of whom are elected each year to serve for a two (2) year term.
+There shall be not less than seven (7) nor more than fifteen (15) (except as noted below in the Bylaws), one half of whom are elected each year to serve for a two (2) year term.

 Section 3.
 Qualification.
 Candidates for all offices must be active members in good standing.